Rydberg Atoms in a Ladder Geometry: Quench Dynamics and Floquet Engineering: Abstract

 \section{Abstract}

-In recent days, Rydberg atom quantum simulator platforms have emerged as novel quantum simulators for physical systems ranging from condensed matter to particle physics.
-On a fundamental level, these platforms allow for a direct test of our understanding of the emergence of quantum statistical mechanics starting from the laws of quantum dynamics.
-In this paper, we investigate the fate of quantum dynamics in a model of Rydberg atoms arranged in a square ladder geometry, with a Rabi frequency $2\Omega$ and a detuning profile which is staggered along the longer direction with amplitude $\Delta$.
-As the staggering strength $\Delta$ is tuned from $\Delta/\Omega=0\rightarrow\infty$, the model exhibits a wide class of dynamical phenomena, ranging from (i) quantum many-body scars (QMBS) ($\Delta/\Omega \sim 0,1$), (ii) integrability induced slow dynamics and approximate Krylov fractures ($\Delta/\Omega \gg 1$) .
-Additionally, by leveraging the underlying chiral nature of the spectrum of this model Hamiltonian, it is possible to design Floquet protocols leading to dynamical signatures reminiscent of discrete time-crystalline order and exact Floquet flat bands.
-Finally, we study the robustness of these dynamical features against imperfections in the implementation of the Floquet protocols, long-range van der Waals interactions and inevitable influences from the environment in the form of pure dephasing and the finite lifetime of the Rydberg excited state.
+Rydberg atom quantum simulator platforms are novel quantum simulators for physical systems ranging from condensed matter to particle physics.
+In this paper, we study out-of-equilibrium quantum dynamics in a model of Rydberg atoms arranged in ladder geometries, with a semi-staggered detuning profile.
+As the staggering strength ($\Delta) $ is varied from $0\rightarrow\infty$, the model exhibits a wide class of dynamical phenomena, ranging from quantum many-body scars (QMBS) ($\Delta \sim 0,1$) to integrability induced slow dynamics and approximate Krylov fractures ($\Delta \ge 2$).
+We study the robustness of these dynamical features against inevitable influences from the environment in the form of pure dephasing and the finite lifetime of the Rydberg excited state.
+Additionally, by leveraging an underlying spectral reflection symmetry, we design Floquet protocols having dynamical signatures reminiscent of discrete-time-crystalline (DTC) order and exact Floquet flat bands, and study their stability under protocol imperfections.
+Finally we consider long-range van der Waals interactions and investigate the validity of the kinetic constraints in an out-of-equilibrium scenario.